pauldsherrill/Social-Network-API/README.md

 ![GET All.](./Assets/allusers.png)
 ![GET All.](./Assets/allthoughts.png)

-When you test 'GET single user' or 'GET singlethought', you will then see just one of either the usera or thoughts in the database.
-You can try this for any user or thought,by entering their specific ID in place of the number in the URL.
+When you test 'GET single user' or 'GET singlethought', you will then see just one of either the users or thoughts in the database.
+You can try this for any user or thought, by entering their specific ID in place of the number in the URL.

 ![GET One.](./Assets/oneuser.png)
 ![GET One.](./Assets/onethought.png)